M17-Project/ref-dash/README.md

 */5 * * * * cd /var/www/html && php check.php  # change the cd to wherever your system www root is located
 ```
+** It is important that you set your cron job to run every 5 minutes, else your status will show "Late" or "Down" **
+If the M17 Check service does not receive a ping from your reflector when expected, your status will show "Late" on the reflector list.
+A grace period of another 5 minutes will wait for a late ping to arrive.
+If a ping is not received within the grace period, an email will be sent to the registered email address to let you know that your reflector may be offline.
+Once a new ping arrives, your status will show "Up", and you will receive an email notifying you of the status change.
+Again, as an effort to reduce spam, you will only receive *one* email notifying a reflector offline, and *one* email notifying you when it is back online.

 ### Files to edit
 - **include/config.inc.php**